nh-shawon/Graphics-Assignment-Bed-Room-/README.md

 # Graphics-Assignment-Bed-Room-
-This bed room is created using OpenGL (C++) for my graphics assignment of CSE 4208 Lab.
+This bedroom is created using OpenGL (C++) for my graphics assignment of CSE 4208 Lab.